ADBLOCK #102

 In State Out of State

-VCU Microbiological Sciences & Immunology Master’s Program Diversity
+VCU Microbiology Science & Immunology Master’s Program Diversity

-All of the 3 students who graduated with a Master’s in microbiology from VCU in 2022 were women.
+All of the 2 students who graduated with a master’s degree in microbiology science & immunology from VCU were women.

-The following table and chart show the ethnic background for students who recently graduated from Virginia Commonwealth University with a master's in microbiology.
+The following table and chart show the ethnic background for students who recently graduated from Virginia Commonwealth University with a master’s in microbiology science & immunology.

 Ethnic Background Number of Students